 Key Objectives/Sub- Objectives Site Selection Criteria (criteria reference) Links to SAM 4.4 Support carbon capture and storage technologies, such as, the Bio Energy with Carbon Capture and Storage (BECCS) process at Drax.
 No specific site assessment criteria developed.
-N/A Econom y and Employment 5 nd resilient economy to enhance employment irities arising from unequal access to training and 5.1 Ensure that education and skills provision meets the needs of Selby's existing and future labour market and improves life chances for all, including by enabling older people and people with physical and mental health conditions to stay in employment.
+N/A Econom ny and Employment 5 and resilient economy to enhance employment prities arising from unequal access to training and 5.1 Ensure that education and skills provision meets the needs of Selby's existing and future labour market and improves life chances for all, including by enabling older people and people with physical and mental health conditions to stay in employment.
 Employment land will be allocated within the Site Allocations Local Plan.
 Specific employment types may be specified within some allocations, enabling this sub-objective to be assessed.
-Accessibility by public transport (2.1 & 2.2) Proximity to road network (2.4) Accessibility by cycling (2.5 & 2.6) Yes, covered under broad criteria of accessibility (2.1 and 2.2) 5.2 Maintain and enhance employment opportunities and reduce disparities arising from unequal access to training and jobs.
-Criteria 5a) Creation of employment land No loss of employment land Covered (criteria: 2.3) 5.3 Provides opportunities for all, enhances the vitality of the District's town and local centres including through the identification of further regeneration opportunities, particularly in the most deprived areas.
+Accessibility by public transport (2.1 & 2.2) Proximity to road network (2.4) Accessibility by cycling (2.5 & 2.6) Yes, covered under broad criteria of accessibility (3.1 and 3.2) 5.2 Maintain and enhance employment opportunities and reduce disparities arising from unequal access to training and jobs.
+Criteria 5a) Creation of employment land No loss of employment land Covered (criteria: 3.3) 5.3 Provides opportunities for all, enhances the vitality of the District's town and local centres including through the identification of further regeneration opportunities, particularly in the most deprived areas.
 This could include support for the social enterprise, voluntary and community sectors.
 Loss of existing employment land Criteria 5b) Employment development within top 10% deprived area or within 20min public transport journey.
 Employment development within top 20% deprived area or within 20min public transport journey.
-Indirectly covered, it is a factor within criteria 2.2 5.4 Recognise the importance of the rural economy and support diversification and opportunities for the sustainable use of land for a range of purposes.
+Indirectly covered, it is a factor within criteria 3.2 5.4 Recognise the importance of the rural economy and support diversification and opportunities for the sustainable use of land for a range of purposes.
 Employment development outside of and more than 20min public transport journey to top 20% deprived areas.
-Health · 6 Improve the physical and ment reduce health inequalities acro al health and wellbeing of Selby residents and ss the District.
+Health 6 reduce health inequalities acro 6.1 Target fastest impact in areas of poorest health, including maximising the potential health benefits of multifunctional green infrastructure.
+Capacity information (if available) will be factored into the assessment criteria.
+Unsure- fairly broad focus of objective could be covered by a range of criteria (some of which